-But artificial intelligence (AI), machine learning (ML), and advanced supply chain management (SCM) software are transforming the way companies plan, adapt, and execute their supply chain strategies.
+But artificial intelligence (AI), machine learning (ML), and advanced supply chain management (SCM) software are transforming the way companies plan, adapt, and execute their supply chain operations strategies.
 This post will explore AI in the supply chain, how AI and ML are improving forecasting and planning, and how modern SCM software enables organizations to act on those insights.

 Supply Chain Best Practices